Weekend #1: Introduction to Ethnobotany

 Location: Methow Valley (Mazama, Winthrop, Twisp areas).
 Overnight camp.

-• Plant walks in multiple ecosystems on the east side, covering edible, medicinal and wildlife plants as well as utilitarian uses.
-Focus will be on the foothill and shrub steppe ecologies east of the Cascade Mountains.
+This weekend’s course will include plant walks in multiple ecosystems on the east side, covering edible, medicinal, and utilitarian uses.
+There will also be discussion of the value of these species to wildlife.
+The main focus will be on the foothill and shrub steppe habitats east of the Cascade Mountains.

 View Event →